Hire in Peru

 Payslips must document the remuneration and any deductions for pension and social security contributions.
 They must be delivered to employees no later than three business days after the payment date.

-At least 15 days off must be granted each year and a payment can be offered in lieu of any unused vacation time.
+- At least 15 days off must be granted each year and payment can be offered in lieu of any unused vacation time.

 Employees are entitled to 20 days of paid sick leave, compensated by the employer at a rate equivalent to the employee’s full wages.